oakes/play-clj/README.md

   ; this function runs only once, when the screen is first shown :on-show
   (fn [screen entities]
-    ; updates the screen map to hold a tiled map renderer and a camera (update! screen
+    ; update the screen map to hold a tiled map renderer and a camera (update! screen
              :renderer (orthogonal-tiled-map "level1.tmx" 8)
              :camera (orthographic-camera))
-    (let [; loads a sprite sheet from your resources dir sheet (image "tiles.png")
+    (let [; load a sprite sheet from your resources dir sheet (image "tiles.png")
-          ; splits the sheet into 16x16 tiles
+          ; split the sheet into 16x16 tiles
-          ; the "image!" function lets you call TextureRegion methods directly tiles (image! sheet :split 16 16)
+          ; (the "image!" function lets you call TextureRegion methods directly) tiles (image! sheet :split 16 16)
-          ; gets the tile at row 6, col 0
+          ; get the tile at row 6, col 0
           player-image (image (aget tiles 6 0))
           ; add position and size to the player-image map so it can be drawn player-image (assoc player-image :x 0 :y 0 :width 2 :height 2)]